 One way to attract and hold on to regular clients is through a membership site.
 Structuring your business this way can make it easier to manage your schedule, organize your clients' information, and gauge your cash flow.

 In this post, we'll share why a membership site can be a great option for writers.
-Then we'll show you how to start a membership site to help sell writing services in four steps.
+Then we'll show you how to sell your writing online with a MemberPress site in four steps.
 Let's get started!

-Why a Membership Site Works Well for Writers
+Why a Membership Site is a Great Idea for Writers

 Also, you'll have greater visibility as to how much work is on the horizon.
-Writing clients come and go, so when you see fewer active members than you would like, it's probably time to start pitching.
+Writing clients come and go, so when you see fewer active members than you'd like, it's probably time to start pitching.

 Finally, depending on how you structure your pricing, you can potentially get paid upfront.
 This can result in more time spent writing, and less time chasing down overdue payments.

 Example MemberPress Writing Services Website: copyblogger

 Online copywriting service copyblogger has published well over 3,000 articles and countless other pieces of content.
 This content has been helping businesses improve their online rankings and increase daily views for the past 15 years.

 Copyblogger uses the MemberPress platform to manage its customized copywriting service plans.

 With a writing services membership site like Copyblogger, you can set your membership levels based on things like words per month.
 With this type of structure you're appealing to a wide range of potential clients – from small businesses to larger-scale organizations.